tommie/nuxt-md/playground/pages/index.md

 They are turned into `<div class="directive-block directive-example">`.

 Similarly, the `:include[MyIncluded]` is an example of an inline directive.
-If they weren't treated specially, they would be turned into `<span class="directive-inline directive-include">`.
+If it wasn't treated specially, it would be turned into `<span class="directive-inline directive-include">`.

-Nuxt MD doesn't define any CSS classes, but this playground contains examples, used for the examples.
+Nuxt MD doesn't define any CSS classes, but this playground contains examples of directives, used for the examples.

 ## Vue Templating